Creative Nature and Landscape Photography: Concept, Capture, and Process with Michael E. Gordon

 My goal is to provide you with the inspiration, knowledge, and hands-on learning to help advance your creativity and photography skills with an emphasis on nature and landscape photography.
 This workshop is suitable for all experience levels and offers a unique blend of philosophy, field work, and classroom instruction in beautiful settings.
 We'll cover photographic fundamentals; precision exposure and capture; image aesthetics; special tips and techniques; and conclude with an overview of post-processing basics using both Adobe Lightroom and Adobe Photoshop.

 Join us at Weehawken Ridgway Sept.
-30-Oct.
-1, 2017 for a weekend photogrpahy workshop with Michael Gordon.
+22-23, 2018 for a weekend photogrpahy workshop with Michael Gordon.
 Registration is $295.

 Michael E. Gordon is an award-winning fine art landscape photographer best known for his black and white Desertimages which, says Broughton Quarterly, portray “ stunning ethereal beauty from terrain where others see only a bleak landscape.”
 A lifelong student of nature and wilderness, Michael’s intimate relationship with the natural world results in quiet images of depth and discovery.